Home » Blog » Active Directory » How to Find Shared Folders in Active Directory & Locate their Path

 Therefore, an easy way out is to rely on the automated SysTools Active Directory Reporting tool.
 This utility comes with specialized filters that can display all Shared Folders along with their host OU in just a few clicks.
 Using the date picker admins can further tone down their search results and export the list into a CSV format.
 Here is a list of steps that you can use to find the Shared Folder source path.

-- Click on Preview to get an early vision of Shared Folder paths.
+• Click on Preview to get an early vision on Shared Folder paths.

 Best Practices for Shared Folder Management in Active Directory